Complete and competitive financial markets in a complex world: The Economy.

 A functional satisfying all the preceding properties -- including \eqref{NA pos} -- will be called a {\it price function} and the corresponding set will be indicated with the symbol $\Pi(\Xa)$.
 We thus agree that market prices are free of arbitrage by definition and we shall avoid recalling this crucial property.
-At times, though, it will be mathematically useful to consider pricing functionals for which the no arbitrage property \eqref{NA pos} may fail.
+At times, though, it will be mathematically useful to consider pricing functionals for which cash additivity and/or the no arbitrage property \eqref{NA pos} may fail.
 These will be denoted by the symbol $\Pi_0(\Xa)$.

-The non linearity of financial prices is a well known empirical feature documented in the microstructure literature (see e.g. the exhaustive survey by Biais et al. \cite{biais_glosten_spatt}) and essentially accounts for the auxiliary services that are purchased when investing in an asset, such as liquidity provision and inventory services.
-Subadditivity captures the idea that these services are imperfectly divisible.

-Another important property of price functions is cash additivity, defined as \footnote{ This property, defined in slightly different terms, is discussed at length relatively to risk measures in \cite{el-karoui_ravanelli}.
-In the context of non linear pricing cash additivity is virtually always assumed in a much stronger version, namely for all $X\in\Xa$ and all $a\in\R$, see e.g. \cite[Definition 1]{araujo_et_al}. }

-(the collection of cash additive price functions will be denoted by $\Pi^a(\Xa)$).
-Although $\pi\in\Pi(\Xa)$ may fail to be cash additive, it always has a cash additive part $\pi^a$, i.e. the functional
+To this end we note that even if $\pi_0\in\Pi_0(\Xa)$ fails to be cash additive, it always has a cash additive part $\pi_0^a$, i.e. the functional